 included in the classic HP-15C

-The solver origin may be traced down to the financial calculators that needed to solve the financial equations numerically, however this solver was dedicated to a set of equations and not available for general purpose to the user.
+The solver origin may be traced down to the financial calculators starting with the HP-80 (1973) that needed to solve the financial equations numerically, however this solver was dedicated to a set of equations and not available for general purpose to the user.

 The complex number

-integrated working environment.
-Other machines, like the HP-41C Math or
+working environment.
+Other machines, like the HP-41C Math or Advantage ROMs

-Advantage ROMs were able to manage calculations on complex numbers but in a
+were able to manage calculations on complex numbers but in a limited and

 The polynomial root finder has been provided on many previous computers and calculators, it is difficult to clearly identify the origin.
 However, the HP-75C and HP-71B Math ROM implementations in assembly code are much more efficient.